mojotech/modernator-haskell/README.md

 infrastructure-ec2.nix --name modernator-ec2` and then repeating the deploy command.

+### Generating Elm Files

+Once the project is build, run `generate-elm output/directory` to generate the client Elm bindings.

 # Useful Commands

 * `cabal repl` - Launch a GHCi session with all source files loaded